SynthCloner: Synthesizer-style Audio Transfer via Factorized Codec with ADSR Envelope Control: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item We demonstrate empirically that explicit modeling of ADSR envelope control alongside timbre is essential for effective synthesizer preset conversion. \item We present SynthCloner, the first model to our knowledge that performs synthesizer preset conversion through factorization of timbre and ADSR envelope attributes. \item We introduce SynthCAT, a synthesizer dataset with 250 timbres, 120 ADSR envelopes, and 100 contents, providing a foundation for synthesizer preset conversion. \end{itemize}
+\item We demonstrate empirically that explicit modeling of ADSR envelope control alongside timbre is essential for effective SAT. \item We present SynthCloner, the first model to our knowledge that performs SAT through factorization of timbre and ADSR envelope attributes. \item We introduce SynthCAT, a synthesizer dataset with 250 timbres, 120 ADSR envelopes, and 100 contents, providing a foundation for SAT. \end{itemize}